Masking, Burnout, and Booze: The Hidden Link Between ADHD and Alcohol Addiction

 Does alcohol abuse cause ADHD?

 No. ADHD is a neurodevelopmental disorder that typically begins in childhood.
 However, heavy alcohol consumption can mimic or worsen ADHD symptoms, making it difficult to get an accurate ADHD diagnosis until a period of sobriety is achieved.
+Once sobriety is established, the brain begins repairing in ways that finally allow accurate ADHD assessment, and our brain recovery from alcohol timeline walks through how long it takes for cognition to stabilize enough for that diagnostic clarity.

 Should I stop taking my ADHD medication if I have a drinking problem?